slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"May your choices reflect your choices, not your fears."
 -- Nelson Mandela [1918]*

 You are evaluated by your decisions.

 Getting 80% good decisions is exponentially better than 70%.
 We think we make choices but our choices are influenced by others.
 We pick what is familiar.

 > *"A well defined problem seeks its own solution."
 -- vox populi*

 > *"The hardest thing to learn in life is which bridge to cross and which to burn."
 -- Bertrand Russell [1872]*

+> *"The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing."
+-- Winston Churchill [1874]*

 > *"Opportunity cost is how intelligent people assess things."
 -- Charlie Munger [1924]*